tambetm/maddpg/README.md

 # Do deep reinforcement learning agents model intentions?

-This is the code for implementing the intention reading and generalization experiments from the paper:
-[Do deep reinforcement learning agents model intentions?](https://arxiv.org/abs/1805.06020).
+This is the code for implementing the intention reading and generalization experiments from the paper [Do deep reinforcement learning agents model intentions?](https://arxiv.org/abs/1805.06020).
 It is using the `simple_spread` environment from the [Multi-Agent Particle Environments (MPE)](https://github.com/openai/multiagent-particle-envs).